Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 not have access to, it sometimes is just easier to be able to do some things by typing out commands rather than pointing and clicking with a mouse.

-Learning how to use the terminal well may take a while, but we'll get you started with a few commands we think every developer should know.
+Learning how to use the terminal may take a while, but we'll get you started with a few commands we think every developer should know.
 We'll also show you how to build your projects if you haven't tried doing that yet.